Pets Corner: History

-2016 was a pivotal year for Pets Corner as it bought its retail rival, PamPurred Pets, adding 51 sites to the chain.
-This was also the year that Dogwood, the UK’s first natural grooming spa, was started by Julie Finlay.
+2016 was a pivotal year for Pets Corner as it bought PamPurred Pets, adding 51 sites to the chain.
+This was also the year that Dogwood, the UK’s first natural grooming spa, was started by Pets Corner.
 Dogwood joined forces with Pets Corner in 2017, opening their grooming spa within the Pets Corner Camberley store.
-Today, Dogwood grooming spas can be found in many Pets Corner stores across the country.
+Today, Dogwood grooming spas can be found in over 50 Pets Corner stores across the country.

 Petfoodexpert.co.uk was launched by Pets Corner in 2017, as an online comparison platform for pet owners to assess the nutritional value of popular pet food items.